permadart/homebrew-chicle/README.md

 ## License

 Gum is released under the MIT License.
-See the LICENSE file in the main repository for more details.

 ## Links